 The year 2004 was another exciting year of growth.
 The congregation had grown to over 1600 members.
 New Ministries developed such as the Angel Food Ministry; the Biker’s Ministry; Living Water Ministry and Managing God’s Money.
 Lindsay Lane expanded its borders in the Mission field by sending out three pastors to various churches in Tennessee: Brent & Kara Hawkins to Oak Grove; Jason & Michele Moore to New Grove; and Derrick & Elizabeth Moose to Cash Point.
 This was a year for international mission trips: Dinon, France; Barquismeto, Venezuela; and Johannesburg, South Africa.
 Bradley Griggs became Church Administrator while Rod Carroll and Eddie Lenz are serving as Interim Music Ministers.
 IV Marsh was added as interim Student Pastor.

 2005 proved to be a growth year.
-The church selected Rod Carroll as Worship Leader, Eddie Lenz as Choir Director and IV Marsh as Student & Recreation Minister.
-The church adopted a Master Plan for future growth which included a New Preschool/Children facility to be erected in 2006.
+The church selected Rod Carroll as Worship Leader, Eddie Lenz as Choir Director, and IV Marsh as Student & Recreation Minister.
+The church adopted a Master Plan for future growth which included a New Preschool/Children's facility to be erected in 2006.
 This first phase of the Master Plan would enable the church to pursue its Vision of a Christian Academy.
 It is evident that God’s hand is powerfully upon this great church.
-By year end, a “Make A Difference” Campaign to fund the new facility was under way.
+By year-end, a “Make A Difference” Campaign to fund the new facility was underway.
 It is a “Winnable War”.

 The year 2008 looked to be an exciting year with 20 mission trips planned and the completion of a new Preschool/Children’s Building!